code-423n4/2023-10-zksync/docs/VM Section/ZkSync Era Virtual Machine primer.md

 - if_not_eq
 - if_gt_or_eq

 GT, EQ and LT here relate to three flags in the VM.
 These flags are stored after arithmetic instructions that are modified with the set_flags modifier.
 It is abbreviated to `!` .
-See the instruction reference (TODO) for the meaning of the flags for each instruction.
+See the [instruction reference](./EraVM%20Formal%20specification.pdf) for the meaning of the flags for each instruction.

 ```nasm
 sub! r1, r2, r0